 What is the Right Shape for a Sapphire to Shine?

-A Peak At The Royal Jewels: Kate Middleton
+A Peek at the Royal Jewels: Kate Middleton

-Kate Middleton is absolutely rocking this piece of sapphire jewelry with royal blue dresses and complementary colored outfits.
-No need for a traditional white gold diamond ring here.
-Instead, Prince William and Kate Middleton have successfully honored Princess Diana’s memory with this ring.
+There’s no need for a traditional white gold diamond ring here.
+Instead, Prince William and Kate Middleton have honored Princess Diana’s memory with this stunning sapphire ring.

 3 Sapphire Engagement Rings You’ll Love

-In this elegant, floral ring, a flower-like halo crowned with lab-created sapphires embraces your center stone.
-The round center stone is bound to sparkle between the setting and the sapphires surrounding it!
+In this elegant floral ring, a flower-like halo crowned with lab-created sapphires embraces your center stone.

 Between the setting and the surrounding sapphires, the round center stone sparkles!